Simply007/kontent-ai-astro/README.md

 ## How to set it up

-Add your Contentful `environmentId` (previewApiKey & secureApiKey is currently ignored).
+Add your Kontent.ai `environmentId` (previewApiKey & secureApiKey is currently ignored).

 Hopefully you will have created a component for each Content Model you have in Kontent.ai.
 This configuration allows you to effectively register all your components so that when Kontent.ai is rendering your page it has them all available to use.